ssampatucsd/DSC232-Group_Project_Yelp/README.md

   4. City: Top 5 cities are: Philadelphia, Tuscon, Tampa, Indianapolis, Nashville.
 This is consistent with the top 5 states.
 Further, there were a handful of cities with less than 3 businesses.

 User DataFrame:
-- Observation count: Total number of users = 1987897
+- Observation count: Total number of users = 1,987,897.
 - Schema and column examination: To avoid repetition of information, please reference section 3.1.
 - Missing data analysis: No missing values.
 - Summary statistics: Mean review count was 23.4, but has a high standard devation of 82.6.
 Min = 0.
 Max = 17473.
 - Correlations: No correlations present.
 - Distribution of number of reviews: This part detected a handful of outliers.
 Specifically, there were a handful of users with more than 5,000 reviews.
-There were only about 10 users with no reviews, meaning that most users are active or were active users when they left the review.

-From the data exploration process, our team concluded that our project requires use of the Review DataFrame.
-The rest of this section only focuses on the Review DataFrame.

 ### 4.2 Data Preprocessing
 1. Selecting features: Since we are trying to predict `stars` based on `text`, we only select these feature.
 All other features simply add unnecessary noise to our model.